scarletjs/scarlet/README.md

 The best way to get started writing your own plugin, is to use the [scarlet-init](https://github.com/scarletjs/scarlet-init) project for a template.
 This will later be incorporated into the scarlet cli.

-We accept pull requests and will definitely consider new ideas.
+We accept pull requests if you are keen on hacking on scarlet and will definitely consider new ideas.